-107th Congress, 2d Session - - - - - - - - House Document 107-165
+108th Congress, 1st Session - - - - - - - - House Document 108-22

 CONTINUATION OF THE NATIONAL EMERGENCY WITH RESPECT TO SIERRA LEONE AND LIBERIA

 COMMUNICATION

 FROM

 THE PRESIDENT OF THE UNITED STATES

 TRANSMITTING

-NOTIFICATION THAT THE SIERRA LEONE AND LIBERIA EMER-GENCY IS TO CONTINUE IN EFFECT BEYOND JANUARY 18, 2002, PURSUANT TO 50 U.S.C.
+NOTIFICATION THAT THE SIERRA LEONE AND LIBERIA EMER-GENCY IS TO CONTINUE IN EFFECT BEYOND JANUARY 18, 2003, PURSUANT TO 50 U.S.C.
 1622(d)

-JANUARY 23, 2002.-Referred to the Committee on International Relations and ordered to be printed U.S. GOVERNMENT PRINTING OFFICE WASHINGTON : 2002 99-011 THE WHITE HOUSE, Washington, January 15, 2002.
+JANUARY 27, 2003.-Referred to the Committee on International Relations and ordered to be printed U.S. GOVERNMENT PRINTING OFFICE WASHINGTON : 2003 19-011 THE WHITE HOUSE, Washington, January 16, 2003.
 Hon.
 J. DENNIS HASTERT, Speaker of the House of Representatives, Washington, DC.
 DEAR MR. SPEAKER: Section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)) provides for the automatic termination of a national emergency unless, prior to the anniversary date of its declaration, the President publishes in the Federal Register and transmits to the Congress a notice stating that the emergency is to continue in effect beyond the anniversary date.
-In accordance with this provision, I have sent the enclosed notice, stating that the Sierra Leone and Liberia emergency is to continue in effect beyond January 18, 2002, to the Federal Register for publication.
-This is the first renewal of the Sierra Leone and Liberia emergency.
+In accordance with this provision, I have sent the enclosed notice, stating that the Sierra Leone and Liberia emergency is to continue in effect beyond January 18, 2003, to the Federal Register for publication.
+The most recent notice continuing this emergency was published in the Federal Register on January 17, 2002 (67 FR 2547).
 The national emergency declared with respect to Sierra Leone on January 18, 2001, as expanded on May 22, 2001, with respect to Liberia, has not been resolved.
-The national emergency, as expanded, was declared to deal with the threat posed to United States foreign policy by (1) the insurgent Revolutionary United Front's (RUF) illicit trade in diamonds to fund its operations and procurement of weapons in the brutal, decade-long civil war in Sierra Leone; (2) the RUF's flagrant violation of the Lome Peace Agreement of July 7, 1999; (3) the RUF's attacks on personnel of the United Nations Mission in Sierra Leone; and (4) the actions of the Government of Liberia in support of the RUF.
-These actions and policies are hostile to U.S. interests and pose a continuing, unusual, and extraordinary threat to the foreign policy of the United States.
+Some 1,500 Revolutionary United Front (RUF) soldiers have crossed into Liberia in the past year, where they remain under arms and continue to pose a threat to the Government of Sierra Leone.
+They use illicit trade in diamonds to sustain themselves in Liberia and for weapons purchases.
+The Government of Liberia continues to support these RUF elements and give them sanctuary.
+These actions and policies are hostile to U.S. interests and pose a continuing unusual and extraordinary threat to the foreign policy of the United States.
 For these reasons, I have determined that it is necessary to continue the national emergency declared with respect to Sierra Leone and Liberia and to maintain in force the sanctions imposed in response to the threat posed by the actions and policies of the RUF.
 Sincerely, GEORGE W. BUSH.